 Choose a theme you want and download it to your computer.
 To illustrate the process, we’ll use the Maverick for Win7 theme that attempts to port Ubuntu’s old default theme to Windows 7.

 Many themes are distributed in .rar format.
 If you want to open these, you’ll need a file-extracting program like the free 7-Zip.

 Themes are located in the following folder:

-Note that some themes may include other assets and require you to follow additional instructions before they will work as intended.
+Note that some themes may include other assets, and will require you to follow additional instructions before they work as intended.
 For example, themes may include custom fonts and icons.
-The theme’s download page—or included readme file—will generally contain information on completing the installation process.
+The theme’s download page—or included README file—will generally contain information on completing the installation process.

-Once you have a theme installed, you can double-click its .theme file to switch to it.
+When you have a theme installed, you can double-click its .theme file to switch to it.
 You’ll also find it listed alongside the themes included with Windows in your desktop personalization control panel.

 Because Microsoft doesn’t officially support third-party themes, you’ll likely run into the occasional graphical glitch or rough edge when using custom visual styles with third-party applications.
 You can’t do much about this.
 Developers generally don’t take unofficial Windows themes into account when designing their applications.